Skip to main content

 The Bayesian Flywheel

 Each new event with causal edges tightens the Bayesian prior — fewer plausible things could have happened in the gaps — approaching asymptotic coverage of any historical period.
+Flash scenes and Pro simulations feed into the Clockchain graph, which builds a stronger Bayesian prior.
+That prior drives the Expander (LLM) to discover gaps, which feeds back into more Flash and Pro renders.

 Flash scenes ──► Clockchain Graph ──► Stronger Prior